ryosama/go-sprite/README.md

 - Add a video

-- Add pre-defined animation (inflate, deflate, ...), like in font-awesome-animation
+- Add pre-defined animation like in font-awesome-animation

+- Add rotate animation